 Crème fraiche - This will be the healthier 'binding' agent in this pâté whereas other pâtés tend to use cream cheese and/or butter.

 Flavourings - Lemon juice, spring onion and garlic are added for extra zing.
-Adding a few chopped capers would also provide an extra flavour punch.
+Adding a few chopped capers or lemon zest would also provide an extra flavour punch.

 You can add a couple of tablespoons sweet chilli sauce to the tuna pâté.
 If you're opting to have this as healthy as possible, be mindful of the additional sugar in sweet chilli sauce, if using.

-You can also add a splash of Sriracha sauce, Tabasco or a pinch of red chilli flakes if you're after a bit of a kick.
+You can also add a splash of Sriracha sauce (chilli sauce), Tabasco, garlic powder or a pinch of red chilli flakes if you're after a bit of a kick.

 How to make tuna pâté